ibnbob/abide/README.md

 cd src
 make export
 ```
+The make files current are hard-coded to use g++ with C++-17.
+Also, the make files look for g++, ar and install
+in the /usr/bin directory.
 ## Usage
 To use abide in your C++ code, include the exported main header and optionally the utility header
 ```